HackYourFuture/JavaScript3/Week1/MAKEME.md

 4. All other HTML elements should be generated programmatically by your `app.js` file and ultimately be hanging of the root `div` element.
 5. Implement the repository selection list by means of an HTML [\<select\>](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/select) element.

 You will need to use XMLHttpRequests against the GitHub API to get the relevant information.
 The GitHub API documentation is very extensive.
-The overview is given [here](https://developer.github.com/v3/) but we will point you to the relevant sections in the documentation needed for this assignment.
+An overview is given [here](https://developer.github.com/v3/) but we will point you to the relevant sections in the documentation needed for this assignment.

 #### List of repositories